seanballais/mlfq-sim/README.md

 ## Credits
 The project uses the free version of [PyQt](https://riverbankcomputing.com/software/pyqt/intro) 5 and open source version of [Qt](https://www.qt.io/) 5 for the GUI component.
 They are licensed under [GPLv3](https://riverbankcomputing.com/commercial/pyqt) and [LGPLv3 (with some parts under GPLv3)](https://doc.qt.io/qt-5.10/licensing.html), respectively.

-This project uses [gantt](https://github.com/stefanSchinkel/gantt) by [Stefan Schinkel](http://dreeg.org/) to generate Gantt charts.
-The `gantt` project uses `matplotlib` and `numpy` which are licensed under a [custom license](http://matplotlib.org/users/license.html) derived from the [PSF license](https://docs.python.org/3/license.html) and BSD-new license, respectively.
+This project uses [PyQtImageViewer](https://github.com/marcel-goldschen-ohm/PyQtImageViewer) by [Marcel Goldschen Ohm](https://github.com/marcel-goldschen-ohm) to display the process schedule in the simulator.
+PyQtImageViewer is licensed under the [MIT](https://docs.pytest.org/en/latest/license.html) license.

 The project uses [pytest](https://pytest.org) for writing and running tests. pytest is licensed under the [MIT](https://docs.pytest.org/en/latest/license.html) license.